jsanchez07/my-workspace-tools/README-TOP-200-PAGES.md

 Saves the top 200 pages to:
 ```
-~/Documents/GitHub/SPACECAT/my-workspace-tools/urls-to-scrape.txt
+~/Documents/GitHub/SPACECAT/my-workspace-tools/local-data/urls-to-scrape.txt
 ```

-This file is used by `run-scraper.sh` to know which URLs to scrape.
+This file is used by:
+- `run-scraper.sh` - to know which URLs to scrape
+- `canonical` and `hreflang` audits - as the list of URLs to validate
+- Other audits - as the list of alternative URLs for suggestions

 ## Usage Flow